bvaughn/task-runner/README.md

 * Tasks are fully composable, allowing you to perform branching, parallelism, and complex error handling, without the spaghetti code of having many named callbacks.
 * You can arrange task-based code in the order that it executes, rather than having to split your logic across scattered callback functions.

+For more information on the above benefits, see the [chaining tasks](https://github.com/bvaughn/task-runner#chaining-tasks) section below.

 ## Creating Tasks

 Task Runner includes several [reusable tasks](http://rawgit.com/bvaughn/task-runner/master/docs/index.html) but you can also create your own.
 There are 2 basic approaches:

-* **Inheritance**: Extend `tr.Abstract` task and override the run, interrupt, and reset methods.
+* **Inheritance**: Extend `tr.Abstract` task and override the runImpl, interruptImpl, and resetImpl methods.
 * **Composition**: Use the built in `tr.Closure` task to decorate functions and automatically turn them *into* tasks.

 Check out the [Task Runner website](http://bvaughn.github.io/task-runner/) for examples and additional documentation!

 ## Chaining Tasks

+Once you've created some tasks what do you do with them?
+By itself, a task is only a little better than a Promise (it can paused and resumed) but what about the benefits of composition and code organization that were mentioned above?

-Task Runner provides several ways to group tasks but the simplest way is to use `tr.Chain`.
+Task Runner provides several ways to group and organize tasks.
+The simplest way is to use `tr.Chain`.
 Here's an example of how it works

 ```js
 new Chain().first(taskA, taskB)